-But break down the lease and legal compliance — and toss in myriad federal, state and local regulations and old-fashioned paperwork and human interaction — and some of the policies successful property owners follow can often lead to their biggest battles.
+But break down the lease and legal compliance — and toss in a myriad of federal, state and local regulations and old-fashioned paperwork and human interaction — and some of the policies that successful property owners follow can lead to their biggest battles.

 Topping the list is an issue that can turn into a tug of war in the final chapter of a lease: Security deposit disputes.

-“A lot of owners make the mistake of charging too much for wear and tear,” said Travis Bohling, vice president of the West for Mynd Management.
+“A lot of owners make the mistake of charging too much for wear and tear,” said Travis Bohling, vice president of the West for Mynd.
 “At the end of the lease, owners sometimes feel like all charges should be put back on the tenant.”

 “All these topics can look the same from a global vantage point,” said Giles Imrie, vice president, corporate counsel for Mynd.
 “But variations can be onerous from state to state and present legal landmines for landlords.”

 What is damage, and what is normal wear and tear?

 Owners and tenants should agree in writing as to what distinguishes normal wear and tear from what is actual damage to the interior and exterior of a property.
 A lease, for example, might list scuff marks on a wall as everyday wear, while spilling a substance that leaves a permanent stain and ruins a carpet would be considered damage.

 Bohling stressed that owners should familiarize themselves with not only state laws but county and city statutes regarding how to approach collecting, holding and returning security deposits.
 An attorney can provide advice as well.